ant05man/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-This was created to learn how to use everything we learned from the modules prework and incorporate into webpage
+- This was created to learn how to use everything we learned from the modules prework and incorporate into webpage
 - This solves our need to easily access and review information that we have learned during the prework process
-- I have how to created repositions, create arrays, loops,variables.
+- I have learned how to created repositions, create arrays, loops,variables.
 Learned how to write forms of code for HTML, CSS, JavaScript, and Git

 ## Installation